 - Advertising and marketing costs, to let customers in your new service area know that you’re “open for business”.

-- Recruiting staff to work in the new location – which may be tough to do (read: cost more than you’d like) in marketplaces where the demand for qualified talent is high.
+- Recruiting staff to work in the new location.
+This can be tough to do (and may cost more than you’d like) in marketplaces where the demand for qualified talent is high.

 - Installing equipment, and setting up networks and telecom systems.